deucemac/BookViewer/README.md

 **Project Title**

-**Project Description** For those fans of the Fantasy/Adventure genre, BookViewer is a web application that lets the user search through a diverse list of Fantasy/Sci-fi novels.
-The user select different books and find out more information regarding the book summary, book review, and how to buy the book._
+**Project Description** For those with diverse interest in literature, BookViewer is a web application that lets the user search through a wide arrange of literature from across the internet.
+The user selects different books and can discover more information regarding the book summary, book details, and the book author._

 <br>